 If the Assessment Panel decides there is a realistic prospect of a finding under the civil standard of proof (balance of probabilities) that could result in the registrant being removed or suspended from the register, your complaint will be referred to an Independent Complaints Panel for a formal hearing This does not mean that your complaint has been accepted to be correct; this will be decided at the hearing.

-The PPO must follow the instructions of the Assessment Panel and the sanction(s) they impose on the registrant.
+The Ethics Officer must follow the instructions of the Assessment Panel and the sanction(s) they impose on the registrant.
 Details of the sanctions that can be imposed by the Assessment Panel can be found in the Indicative Sanctions Guidance.

 The Assessment Panel can also decide that there is no further action to be taken due to insufficient evidence being provided or due to a change in circumstances which would preclude an appropriate decision being made on the best way to deal with the complaint.

-You will receive a copy of the Assessment Panel’s decision as to whether your complaint is referred back to the PPO or onwards to a formal hearing with the Independent Complaints Panel.
+You will receive a copy of the Assessment Panel’s decision as to whether your complaint is referred back to the Ethics Officer or onwards to a formal hearing with the Independent Complaints Panel.
 The decision will also be shared with the registrant.
-Both the registrant and the complainant will be notified of the Assessment Panel’s decision by the PPO within 7 days of the Assessment Panel communicating that decision to the PP.
+Both the registrant and the complainant will be notified of the Assessment Panel’s decision by the Ethics Officer within 7 days of the Assessment Panel communicating that decision to the PP.